St. Francis Guild

 Pets with Disabilities (PWD) was brought to the Guild's attention by Alison Kenworthy (daughter of Stuart Kenworthy).
 PWD was founded by Joyce Darrell and Michael Dickerson who are dedicated to the rescue and care of dogs and cats with severe physical problems - loss of a limb, paralysis, blindness, deafness, etc. - resulting from accidents, abuse or congenital issues.
 PWD promotes the adoption of these animals.
 PWD is locagted in Prince Frederick, Maryland.
 Volunteer opportunities on a regular basis are limited, given its location.
 However, financial donations are always welcome and considering adoption of an animal.
 Visitors are welcome at the facility as interaction with these animals can be a joyful, life-affirming experience.
 For more information, visit: www.petswithdisabilities.org.

-The Washington Humane Society (WHS) is the District of Columbia's open-access shelter, required to accept all animals relinquished to it.
+The Washington Humane Society (WHS), the District of Columbia's open-access shelter, is required to accept all animals relinquished to it.
 WHS cares for over 50,000 animals each year and sponsors a broad range of programs, including adoption, low/no-cost spay/neuter, an educational program for children, and community events.
 The Pets for Life program provides free vaccinations, spay/neuter services and pet supplies to D.C. residents who cannot afford regular veterinary care.
-Volunteer opportunities - short-term and long-term - are many.
-These include: fostering animals available for adoption; behavioral and socialization work; transportation; walking shelter dogs; assisting with community events; participating in trap/neuter/release programs for cats; assisting in the office and with administration and community-relations activities.
-WHS has about 300 volunteers but always needs more.
-For more information, visit: www.washhumane.org.
+Volunteer opportunities include: fostering animals, behavioral and socialization work, transportation, walking shelter dogs, assisting with community events; and office assistance.

 Inreach Parishioner Service